cool-RR/cute-wing-stuff/README.markdown

 See this blog post for more context: http://blog.ram.rachum.com/post/1198230058/python-idiom-for-taking-the-single-item-from-a-list

-Suggested key combination: `Alt-Insert U`
+Suggested key combination: `Insert U`